vinkrish/tinyurl/README.md

 As Admin:

 - You need to login first before accessing your dashboard: [ec2-54-197-199-83.compute-1.amazonaws.com/login](ec2-54-197-199-83.compute-1.amazonaws.com/login)
+- User `test@tinyurl.com` as email and `testpassword` as password to login.
 - Admin will see time series plot of number of URL's shortened over time.
+- Since we don't have custom domain we can't use google authentication.

 ## Application Architecture